-In 2022, we have the knowledge and tools to prevent every human immunodeficiency virus (HIV) infection and acquired immune deficiency syndrome (AIDS) related death.
+In 2023, we have the knowledge and tools to prevent every human immunodeficiency virus (HIV) infection and acquired immune deficiency syndrome (AIDS) related death.
 This is a significant milestone in the global response to this epidemic which has resulted in over 36 million deaths.
 However, prevention and treatment tools have not been equally or fully accessed and we need new approaches that ensure equitable access to testing, treatment and care.

 In response to this challenge, the Joint United Nations Programme on HIV and AIDS (UNAIDS) launched the 2021 Political Declaration on HIV and AIDS to set ambitious targets to guide global efforts in eliminating HIV transmission and ending AIDS as a public health threat.
-New Zealand Aotearoa is a signatory to this declaration.
+Aotearoa New Zealand is a signatory to this declaration.

-In New Zealand Aotearoa, we are in a strong position to achieve these targets and eliminate HIV transmission.
+In Aotearoa New Zealand, we are in a strong position to achieve these targets and eliminate HIV transmission.
 Compared with many other countries, we already have a low incidence of HIV, well-established harm reduction programmes (such as the needle exchange programme) and publicly funded HIV combination prevention and treatment.
-This includes pre-exposure prophylaxis (PrEP), which lowers the risk of a person acquiring HIV by 99 percent and highly effective antiretroviral treatment, which prevents HIV from being sexually transmitted.
+This includes pre-exposure prophylaxis (PrEP), which lowers the risk of a person acquiring HIV by 99% and highly effective antiretroviral treatment, which prevents HIV from being sexually transmitted.

-This plan outlines the actions we need to take over the next 10 years to meet the UNAIDS targets, eliminate HIV transmission and ensure that people living with HIV have healthy lives free from stigma and discrimination.
+This plan outlines the actions we need to take to meet the UNAIDS targets, eliminate HIV transmission and ensure that people living with HIV have healthy lives free from stigma and discrimination.
 This includes reducing HIV incidence; improving outcomes for Māori; reducing stigma and discrimination; reducing the morbidity and mortality of HIV and achieving equitable outcomes across all population groups.
 To get there, we will need to improve our surveillance systems and understanding of HIV, increase support for people living with HIV and address equity barriers to combination prevention, testing and treatment.

-The action plan is informed by Te Tiriti o Waitangi (Te Tiriti), the overarching Sexually Transmitted and Blood-borne Infection (STBBI) strategy, the New Zealand Aotearoa consensus statement on comprehensive HIV prevention and the Aotearoa Statement on Closing the Gap on sexually transmitted infections (STIs) and blood-borne viruses (BBVs) among Indigenous Peoples of Australasia.
-The plan also aligns with global strategies for HIV and the UNAIDS 2021 political declaration as mentioned above.
+The action plan is informed by Te Tiriti o Waitangi (Te Tiriti), the overarching Sexually Transmitted and Blood-borne Infection (STBBI) strategy, the Aotearoa New Zealand Consensus Statement on Comprehensive HIV Prevention1 and the Aotearoa Statement on Closing the Gap on Sexually Transmitted Infections and Blood Borne Viruses among Indigenous Peoples of Australasia.2 The plan also aligns with global strategies for HIV and the UNAIDS 2021 political declaration as mentioned above.

-The next section summarises the epidemiology and experiences of people living with HIV and AIDS in New Zealand Aotearoa.
+The next section summarises the epidemiology and experiences of people living with HIV and AIDS in Aotearoa New Zealand.
 This is followed by a section that outlines the plan's relationship to Te Tiriti.
 After that, there is a section on the values guiding the plan and another section on the framework for the action plan, including priority groups and settings.
 From there, the next section describes four areas we will need to focus on in our HIV response, accompanied by a comprehensive list of actions, and the final section provides guidance for implementing the plan.